danielpalmares/natours/README.md

 # Open the index file with Live Server
 ```

-If you don't have the Live Server extension installed, this link is for you [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+If you don't have the Live Server extension installed, go to [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

 ## Tools